MicrosoftDocs/cpp-docs/docs/mfc/reference/cmfcribboncategory-class.md

 ```

 ### Parameters
- [out] *lstItems*
+*lstItems*<br/>
- The list of command IDs for the ribbon elements in the ribbon category.
+[out] The list of command IDs for the ribbon elements in the ribbon category.

- [in] *bHiddenOnly*
+*bHiddenOnly*<br/>
- TRUE to exclude ribbon elements displayed on the ribbon panels in the ribbon category; FALSE to include all ribbon elements in the ribbon category.
+[in] TRUE to exclude ribbon elements displayed on the ribbon panels in the ribbon category; FALSE to include all ribbon elements in the ribbon category.

 ### Remarks